Messere/listal-bot/readme.md

 Make sure you have `Node` and `npm` installed.
 ([https://nodejs.org/](https://nodejs.org/))

-Latest version is published to npm repository, install it using
+The latest version is published to npm repository, install it using:

 ```bash
 npm install listal-bot -g